axioTake/laravel-roles/readme.md

 Publish the package config file and migrations to your application.
 Run these commands inside your terminal.

-    php artisan vendor:publish --tag=laravelroles
+    php artisan vendor:publish --tag=laravel5roles

 ### HasRoleAndPermission Trait And Contract

 1. Include `HasRoleAndPermission` trait and also implement `HasRoleAndPermission` contract inside your `User` model.
 See example below.

-2. Include `use jeremykenedy\LaravelRoles\Traits\HasRoleAndPermission;` in the top of your `User` model below the namespace and implement the `HasRoleAndPermission` trait.
+2. Include `use axioTake\LaravelRoles\Traits\HasRoleAndPermission;` in the top of your `User` model below the namespace and implement the `HasRoleAndPermission` trait.
 See example below.

 Example `User` model Trait And Contract: